Toyota War: Libyan expulsion

 Habré selected as the first target for his reconquest of northern Chad the well-fortified Libyan communications base of Fada.
 It was defended by 2,000 Libyans and the bulk of the Democratic Revolutionary Council (CDR) militia (Gaddafi's closest Chadian allies), well-provided with armour and artillery.
 Hassan Djamous, the thirty-year-old FANT commander-in-chief, pitched about 4,000–5,000 men against Fada's Libyan garrison.
 Taking advantage of his army's superior knowledge of the terrain, which apparently included unknown access points to the base, Djamous avoided a frontal assault and used his forces' high mobility to surround the Libyan positions and then unleashed his troops, destroying the defending garrison.
-In the battle, 784 Libyans were killed and 100 tanks destroyed, while only 50 FANT soldiers died.
+In the battle, 784 Libyans were killed and 100 tanks destroyed, while 50 FANT soldiers died.

 The unexpected defeat stunned Gaddafi, who then reacted on 4 January by recalling to service all of the army reservists.
 In an act of defiance towards France, he also ordered the bombing of Arada, well south of the 16th parallel.
 France retaliated with a new airstrike on Ouadi Doum and destroyed its radar system, effectively blinding the Libyan Air Force in Chad for several months.
 Gaddafi attempted to contain the FANT threat by rushing several new battalions into Chad (especially to Faya-Largeau and Ouadi Doum), including units of the elite Revolutionary Guard.
 This brought the amount of Libyan forces in the country to a total of 11,000 by March.

 In March 1987, the main Libyan air base of Ouadi Doum was captured by Chadian forces.
 Although strongly defended by minefields, 5,000 soldiers, tanks, armoured vehicles, and aircraft, the Libyans' base fell to a smaller Chadian attacking force led by Djamous equipped with trucks mounted with machine guns and antitank weapons.
 Observers estimated that, in the Chadian victories in the first three months of 1987, more than 3,000 Libyan soldiers had been killed, captured, or deserted.
 Large numbers of tanks, armoured personnel carriers, artillery, fixed-wing aircraft, and helicopters were captured or destroyed.
 In some cases, Libya sent its own aircraft to bomb abandoned Libyan equipment to deny its use to the Chadians.
 It was reported that, in many cases, Libyan soldiers had been killed while fleeing to avoid battle.
 At Ouadi Doum, panicked Libyans had suffered high casualties running through their own minefields.